sarashamas/docs-calendar/docs/api/config/js_eventcalendar_config_config.md

 - `dragMove` - (optional) enables/disables an ability to move events via d-n-d
 - `eventInfoOnClick` - (optional) enables/disables an ability to show info popup by click
 - `editorOnDblClick` - (optional) enables/disables an ability to open editor by double click
-- `createEventOnDbClick` - (optional) enables/disables an ability to create an event by double click
+- `createEventOnDblClick` - (optional) enables/disables an ability to create an event by double click
 - `eventsOverlay` - (optional) enables/disables an ability to overlay events
 - `autoSave` - (optional) enables/disables an ability to auto save event data (via the editor)
 - `readonly` - (optional) enables/disables an ability to perform operations on events